benrybin/revealjs/zcw_content/md/intro-to-python.md

 ### What Is It?

 The range type represents an immutable sequence of numbers and is commonly used for looping a specific number of times in for loops.

 -

 ### Quick Intro

+The range object itself doesn’t contain any of the values in the sequence.
+Instead, it generates them one at a time, on demand, during iteration.

 ```none
 >>> a = range(10)